 - 1. Read GENERAL RULES, LIVESTOCK RULES, HEALTH REQUIREMENTS, AND LIVESTOCK SALE. - 2.
 Ewe and Ram lambs, to be eligible to compete in the lamb classes, must have their lamb teeth. - 3.
 Each exhibitor will be limited to a total of two breeding animals and two market animals. - 4.
 Entries in the Market Lamb classes must be either wethers or ewes (no rams allowed) and are to be shown in slick shorn (less than 1/4-inch growth) above the hocks. - 5.
-Sheep entries for the Livestock Sale must be made by 2:00 PM on Tuesday, July 23. - Market animals which do not make minimum sale weight will show in special classes and will not be eligible to show for Grand and Reserve Grand Champion Market Lamb.
+Sheep entries for the Livestock Sale must be made TBA by the FAIRBOARD. - 6.
+Market animals which do not make minimum sale weight will show in special classes and will not be eligible to show for Grand and Reserve Grand Champion Market Lamb.
 They will not be allowed to sell in the Livestock Sale. - 7.
 Blocking stands may not be set-up in the alley-ways. - 8.
 Remove all blankets from Market Lambs before weighing. - 9.
 Superintendents reserve the right to call for an inspection of an animal or animals by the Fair Veterinarian. - Commercial breeding ewes must be tagged by June 15 with an official 4-H tag.
-Tagging can be done by an approved leader or at the fairgrounds at the official tagging set by the Butler County Fair Board.

-- 11. Registration or transfer papers for animals in the registered breeding classes must be in the name of the exhibitor by June 15.
+Tagging can be done by an approved leader or at the fairgrounds at the official tagging. - 11.
+Registration or transfer papers for animals in the registered breeding classes must be in the name of the exhibitor by June 15.
 Breeding sheep may be co-owned and coregistered by two or more 4-Hers of the same family.
 All breeding sheep must have an individual identification in an ear.
-A flock tag, registration tag, or tattoo will be accepted. - All sheep will be required to be identified with an official USDA Scrapie Premise I.D. tag.
+A flock tag, registration tag, or tattoo will be accepted. - 12.
+All sheep will be required to be identified with an official USDA Scrapie Premise I.D. tag.
 This includes wethers.
 Lambs, under 8 weeks of age, accompanying their dams, are exempt from tagging requirements. - 13.
 All exhibitors showing Sheep at the fair must have completed the Youth Quality Care for Animals (YQCA) by June 1. - 14.
-All Sheep Exhibitors are required to attend the Livestock Exhibitors Meeting on Saturday at 5:00 PM in the Livestock Arena.
-Information regarding rules, fitting and showing, etc. will be reviewed by the superintendents and fair board.
+All Sheep Exhibitors are required to attend the Livestock Exhibitors Meeting on Saturday, July 18 at 3:30 PM in the Livestock Arena.
+Information regarding rules, fitting and showing, etc. will be reviewed by the Extension Agents, Division Superintendents, and Fair Board.